-TL Supervisor Inspires MHS Students to Commit to Health and Fitness
+TL Supervisor Inspires Milton Hershey School Students to Commit to Health and Fitness

 By Jonathan Small, Transitional Living Area Supervisor

-Growing up, my dad was nicknamed “Peter Pan” because of his youthful energy.
+Growing up, my dad was nicknamed “Peter Pan” because of his youthful energy and focus on fitness.
 I always thought that was a great characteristic and in the back of my mind, aspired to be that way too when I grew up.

 At a recent reunion with old friends, one posed a question to the group, “What is something that you are proud of at this stage in your life?”
 As I thought about the question, I realized I had many possible answers—my family, my career, some accomplishments—but my final answer was one that puzzled the group.
 I said, “My health and fitness journey.”